henriqueflores12/example-decisions-loops/README.md

 # example-decisions-loops
-in this example,the user can either be shown addition or multiplication of a given number the script demonstrate the use of both conditional logic and loops
+in this example,the user can either be shown addition or multiplication of a given number the script demonstrate the use of both conditional logic and loops more info at the js file...